-- -S, a finite set of states; - $-S_0 \subseteq S$, the set of initial states; $-L: S \to 2^{AP}$, a labeling of the states with the set of atomic propositions true within that state; and - $R \subseteq S \times S$, a transition function between states.
+- S, a finite set of states; - $S_0 \subseteq S$, the set of initial states; - $L: S \to 2^{AP}$, a labeling of the states with the set of atomic propositions true within that state; and - $R \subseteq S \times S$, a transition function between states.

-Kripke structures [13] are models for modal logic for which vertex-labeled directed graphs are defined by their vertices (V) (i.e. the reachable states of the system), edges $(E \subseteq V \times V)$ (i.e. the transitions between the states) and properties (P) (i.e., the labels affixed to the states indicating the properties that hold true within them).
+Kripke structures [Clarke et al. 1999] are models for modal logic for which vertex-labeled directed graphs are defined by their vertices (V) (i.e. the reachable states of the system), edges $(E \subseteq V \times V)$ (i.e. the transitions between the states) and properties (P) (i.e., the labels affixed to the states indicating the properties that hold true within them).
 In our case, the vertices correspond to clusters, edges to connections between clusters and the properties correspond to the ontological categories from GO.
 We introduce the terminology "Hidden" Kripke Models by analogy to Hidden Markov Models, in that the states described by our Kripke structures are not known a priori.

 Using this framework, we can ask questions about pathways through time, using propositional temporal logic.
-Computation Tree Logic (CTL), is comprised of propositions, Boolean connectives and modal operators [14].
+Computation Tree Logic (CTL), is comprised of propositions, Boolean connectives and modal operators [Emerson 1997].
 The main feature of CTL that differs from other propositional temporal logics (e.g., LTL) is the provision for branching time.
 That is, an event does not have to hold for every possible traversal of the system.
-We have the operators A, which means "for all paths" and E, which means "exists a path."
+We have the modal operators A, which means "for all paths" and E, which means "exists a path."
 For example, we may ask "starting when q is true, is it possible to reach r without going through p?"
 In the case of the P. falciparum data, we can make queries to test hypotheses such as "A transcription U translation."
 This logical formula, which uses the always and until operators, means that there is no path in the HKM in which translation occurs and is not preceded by transcription.
 If we replaced the A with E in the preceding formula, this modified query would inquire whether there is at least one path in which the formula is true.
+More detailed examples may be found in [Antoniotti et al. 2003].

-5.3 Computation Steps
+2.3 Computation Steps